 We had quite a bit of rubbish and no bins, so we burned the rubbish African style, a technique which I’d learned in East Africa.

 We rowed some more through a narrow part, and that evening we found a good night spot at the front tip of an island.
-We parked the boat on a shallow beach on the second try (on the first one we slightly crashed and the front skull fell off), as there was a strong current.
+We parked the boat on a shallow beach on the second try, as on the first one, with Mark as a captain for the record, we slightly crashed and the front skull fell off.
+In all fairness, there was a strong current.